johnometalman/streamlit/README.md

 You can select the  `year`, `team` and `position` as selection criteria and it will display a statistical chart with the performance of the players that meet the filters.

+## Demo

+The deployed web app is live at https://johnometalman-basketball.herokuapp.com/

 ### Features

 - Responsive